-Although empowerment is almost a cliché in social work and youth work; it remains an important concept (Sullivan & Rapp, 1994).
+Although empowerment is almost a cliché in family and community work; it remains an important concept (Sullivan & Rapp, 1994).
 Empowerment is consistent with a collaborative approach and client self determination.
 Staples (1990, quoted in Sullivan & Rapp, 1994) defines empowerment as “the ongoing capacity of individuals or groups to act on their behalf to achieve a greater measure of control over their lives and destinies” (p.
 92-93).

-Because of the variety of factors which can influence people’s capacity to act on their own behalf, it is important to recognise the empowerment can have personal, interpersonal and structural dimensions (Miley, O’Melia & DuBois, 2001).
+Because of the variety of factors which can influence person’s capacity to act on his or her own behalf, it is important to recognise that empowerment can have personal, interpersonal and structural dimensions (Miley, O’Melia & DuBois, 2001).
 Sullivan and Rapp (1994) suggests that empowerment is analogous to conscientisation and animation which imply “a redistribution or recapturing of power, both personal and social” (p.
 93).
 According to Saleebey (1992b) consciousness raising, which also contributes to empowerment, means that consumers:

 Problems are seen as the result of interactions between individuals, organisations or structures rather than deficits within individuals, organisations or structures.

-This is a principle not frequently identified in the literature, but is included here because of its particular relevance to this study.
-In the models of social work which focus on deficits and pathologies, the problem lies within the person: the person is the problem (Chapin, 1995; Saleebey, 1992c; Weick et al., 1989).
+This is a principle is not as frequently identified in the literature, but it is a useful distinction.
+In models of family and community work which focus on deficits and pathologies, the problem lies within the person: the person is the problem (Chapin, 1995; Saleebey, 1992c; Weick et al., 1989).
 According to Cohen (1999) these approaches tend to focus on individualistic rather than social-environmental explanations of human problems.
 From a strengths perspective, problems are frequently the result of interactions between people, organisations or structures (Sullivan & Rapp, 1994).
-By focusing on how the interactions contribute to the situation, as well as concentrating on clients’ strengths, it is possible to avoid blaming the victim (Saleebey, 1992c).
+By focusing on how the interactions contribute to the situation, as well as concentrating on people’s strengths, it is possible to avoid blaming the victim (Saleebey, 1992c).

 If you liked this post, you might also like: